dimensionofficial/DimensionChain-Beta/Docker/README.md

 cleon set contract exchange contracts/exchange/
 ```

-If you don't need keosd afterwards, you can stop the keond service using
+If you don't need keond afterwards, you can stop the keond service using

 ```bash
 docker-compose stop keond